Notice: Your browser is not supported or outdated so some features of the site might not be available.

 We bought and tested the Brooks Hyperion Max 2 in men's US size 9 in the Crystal Seas/Diva Pink/Black colorway.
 Here's the label for our pair.
 Depending on your region, you can also buy the shoe in other colorways, including Illusion/Coral/Black, Cobalt/Green Gecko/Limpett, White/Peach/Coral, and Black/Gold/Pink.

-The Brooks Hyperion Max 2 is a plated super trainer suited to up-tempo and longer runs.
-Despite the 'Max' in its name, it's not a maximalist shoe, with a moderate stack height and decent cushioning.
-Like other models in the Hyperion lineup, like the lightweight, lower-stack Brooks Hyperion 2 and the more performance-oriented Brooks Hyperion Elite 4, it features a breathable mesh upper and is intended for faster paces.
+The Brooks Hyperion Max 2 is a plated daily trainer suited to up-tempo and longer runs.
+Despite the 'Max' in its name, it's not a maximalist shoe, with a moderate stack height and some underfoot cushioning.
+Like other models in the Hyperion lineup, such as the lightweight, lower-stack Brooks Hyperion 2 and the more performance-oriented Brooks Hyperion Elite 4, it features a breathable mesh upper and is intended for faster paces.
 However, it's still heavier than other shoes in its class, and its nitrogen-infused DNA Flash v2 foam doesn't offer the most responsive ride compared to more performance-oriented foams on the market.
-While this shoe tries to balance comfort and speed, lighter and more efficient plated trainers like the Saucony Endorphin Speed 4 outpace it in most areas, while higher-stack options like the HOKA Mach X 2 offer superior cushioning for long runs.
-If you prefer an unplated option that can still pick up the pace, check out the ASICS SUPERBLAST 2.
+While the Hyperion Max 2 tries to balance comfort and speed, lighter and more efficient plated trainers like the Saucony Endorphin Speed 4 outpace it in most areas, while higher-stack options like the ASICS SUPERBLAST 2 offer superior cushioning for long runs.

 See the best running shoes we've tested to find the best shoe for your needs.